scottyschup/ruby-curriculum/the-web/intro-auth.md

 ## Authentication and Authorization
-How do we make sure that only appropriate users are allowed to take priviliged actions?
-For instance, only an adminitrator should be allowed to delete posts from a web forum, perhaps.
+How do we make sure that only appropriate users are allowed to take privileged actions?
+For instance, only an administrator should be allowed to delete posts from a web forum, perhaps.

 There are two parts of the problem.
 We use *authentication* (i.e.,